Grantee: University of Chicago Crime Lab. The full study report is linked here.

 Study Design.
-Between August 2017 and March 2020, the study randomly assigned 2,456 adult men to have an offer of READI or continue having access to other services.2 At the time of study enrollment, 98% of the sample had previously been arrested with an average of 17 prior arrests; 35% of men in the sample had previously been shot.
+Between August 2017 and March 2020, the study randomly assigned 2,456 adult men to have an offer of READI or continue having access to other services.2 At the time of study enrollment, 98% of sample members had previously been arrested; they averaged 17 prior arrests, and 35% had previously been shot.
 This interim report presents findings on the study’s primary outcome: a composite measure of involvement with serious violent crime, 20 months after random assignment.
-The intervention was generally well-implemented (e.g., 54% of treatment group members attended at least one day of programming; and those who participated in the program worked 75% of the total weeks available to them in their transitional jobs).
+The intervention was generally well-implemented (e.g., 55% of treatment group members attended at least one day of programming; and those who participated in the program worked 75% of the total weeks available to them in their transitional jobs).
 The study’s final report, expected in 2023, will present results for the full sample over the 40 month period after random assignment.

 In their report, the study authors discuss possible explanations for READI’s observed lack of effects on the primary outcome (e.g., suggestive evidence that READI may have reduced some forms of violence and not others).
 The study is examining a range of policy-important secondary and exploratory outcomes as described in their study report.

 Study Quality.
 Based on a careful review, we believe this study was well-conducted RCT and produced valid interim findings.5